ShoaibShokat03/lite-spa/README.md

   });
 })
 ```
-### Now run your application and your application is ready
+### Now run your website or your application is ready